 The range has many of Earth’s highest peaks, including Mount Everest, at the border between Nepal and China.
 The Himalayas include over fifty mountains exceeding 7,200 m (23,600 ft) in elevation, including ten 8,000-metre peaks.

-In the Himalayas, one would be surprised to see that each distinct community and valley has its socio-cultural methods to face the varied challenges of life.
-And this is when they are cut off from the rest of the world population.
+In the Himalayas, one would be surprised to see that each distinct community and valley has its own socio-cultural methods to face the varied challenges of life.
+They little contact with the rest of the world population, and yet demonstrate great resourcefulness and resilience.

 We travel on rugged terrains on the highlands from 2,500m-4,500m to reach the most isolated villages in the Himalayan countries.
 We have reached: